-The strategy for the area of education is the link between the education system and labour market needs and the enhanced involvement of employers in the design and innovation of educational curricula and support for establishing partnerships between education providers and employers.
-The need to support education at all its levels, including support for pedagogic and specialized staff, who represent one of the key factors for the quality of educational process, has been identified in connection with the aforementioned facts.
-It is necessary to enhance the significance of the labour market in the systems of education starting with elementary schools and at connected levels of education, in particular, by increasing the quality of education in the area of polytechnic training and competences in the areas of mathematic1, scientific, technical, language and ICT literacy.
+The strategy for the area of education is the link between the education system and labour market needs and the enhanced involvement of employers in the design and innovation of educational curricula and support for establishing partnerships between education providers and employers. need to support education at all its levels, including support for pedagogic and specialized staff, who represent one of the key factors for the quality of educational process, has been identified in connection with the aforementioned facts.
+It is necessary to enhance the significance of the labour market in the systems of education starting with elementary schools and at connected levels of education, in particular, by increasing the quality of education in the area of polytechnic training and competences in the areas of reading, mathematic1, scientific, technical, language and ICT literacy.

-Support of vocational education and the link between study and practice is a focal area.
-Higher education also requires strengthening in terms of the quality and curriculum, particularly at the bachelor's level of study, so that the needs of practice are assured while reflecting the goals of the http://www.nucem.sk/documents//27/medzinarodne_merania/pisa/publikacie_a_diseminacia/4_ine/Priloha_PISA_2012.pdf national RIS3 SK Smart Specialization Strategy.
+Support of vocational education and the link between study and practice is a focal area, Higher education also requires strengthening in terms of the quality and curriculum, particularly at the bachelor's level of study, so that the needs of practice are assured while reflecting the goals of the national RIS3 SK Smart Specialization Strategy.
 The goals and priority areas of RIS3 SK will be projected in all supported areas of education.
 Lifelong learning and adult counselling are other strategic areas.